Tenant’s Guide to Residential Lettings

 Set yourself a lettings brief, including:

-• Monthly budget to include rent, heating, water and council tax
+• Monthly budget to include rent, gas, electric, water, broadband and council tax

 • Commute distances to available transport and to work